Wizard of Africa to drop new EP, ‘The Truth’

-Having served his fans with ear scintillating doses of his music ever since his debut, Nigerian reggae/trap/dancehall musician, Godwin Joshua Chimezie, better known as Wizard

-Of Africa is set to serenade lovers of good music with a new EP, titled ‘The Truth’.
+Having served his fans with ear scintillating doses of his music ever since his debut, Nigerian reggae/trap/dancehall musician, Godwin Joshua Chimezie, better known as Wizza of Africa is set to serenade lovers of good music with a new EP, titled ‘Deep Truth’.

 On his expectations for the EP, he said, “My expectation for this EP is that people will really see how the living God works; because some people are like ‘what’s going on?’, and this and that, but it’s all God.
 So, the EP is all on God.